DGretta/Music/modular/doepfer_a124_wasp_se_guide.md

 ---

 **Bottom Line:** Wasp SE isn't just a filter - it's an **aggressive character processor** that transforms polite sounds into biting, screaming, characterful audio through classic ladder filter algorithms and wild self-oscillation.
 Every patch teaches you something new about how aggressive filtering really works.
-As the **aggressive character brain of Phase 2 ecosystems**, it transforms probabilistic patterns, analytical control, and logic processing into unified aggressive filter evolution.
+As the **aggressive character brain of advanced ecosystems**, it transforms probabilistic patterns, analytical control, and logic processing into unified aggressive filter evolution.

 ---